RozitaTeymourzadeh/Python_Tutorial/README.md

-# Python_Tutorial
+# Python Tutorial

+## Objective:

+To solve Interview question!

+## Target Questions:

-The objectiveof this repository is to target interview questions posted in different platforms such as LeetCode.
+The objective of this repository is to target interview questions posted in a different platforms such as LeetCode.
-The repository is updated in a frequent basis.
+The repository will be updated in a frequent basis.